See the items that people brought to or found at the event to be fixed, altered or refashioned.

 This is one of my favorite projects from the evening because I used to do this to my jeans too.

 These creative kids found a jacket at the event, cut it up to create the pieces for the flare, and cut the side seam.
 Then I added material to the bottom of the pant legs to turn them into bell bottoms.

 Then I overlaid new pockets using the same fabric.

 Amazing and really fun to make.

-We only have a short time to make very quick fixes and alterations at the swap event, so if you’re looking for help with more complex and detailed projects, contact me to learn more, or check out my custom sewing services.
+We only have a short time to make very quick fixes and alterations at the swap event, so if you’re looking for help with more complex and detailed projects, check out my custom sewing services.